 Aberdeenshire, United Kingdom

-Kemnay Academy is a mixed, non-selective, non-denominational secondary school with sixth form situated in Kemnay, Aberdeenshire.
-It is a community state school that has a selection of four feeder primary schools.
-The school website identifies a school roll of around 775 secondary and sixth form students for the 2016-2017 season between the ages of 12 and18.
+Peterhead Academy is a mixed, non-selective, non-denominational secondary school with sixth form situated in Peterhead, Aberdeenshire.
+It is a community state school and is part of a school network covering a number of local primaries.
+The school’s latest handbook identifies a school roll of over 1,100 secondary and sixth form students between the ages of 12 and 18.

 Values and Vision